ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 Initially, I didn't quite grasp how it differed from other technologies.
 However, after creating several web pages for practice, I realized I didn't need to switch into a dedicated front-end programming mode.
-I felt liberated from the struggle of forcing myself into the React mindset, which always seemed nonsensical to me.
+I felt liberated from the struggle of forcing myself into the React mental model, which always seemed nonsensical to me.
-I often questioned, 'Why must I change my mindset every time I create a small piece of a web page?'
+I often questioned, 'Why must I change my mental model every time I create a small piece of a web page?'

 With htmx.js, I can simply create a page, and when I need to change parts of it, I just fire an AJAX request using hx-get and swap the DOM elements with HTML fragments in the response.
 I understand that as a web application becomes more complex, there might be situations where more feature-rich technologies are necessary.